Do you have frugality disease? I do, which is one of the main reasons why I've started to decumulate my assets at age 45.

 One of the best tricks I've devised to overcome spending guilt is to actually purchase what's desired, marvel at it through the duration of the return policy, and return it!
 If there was a 30 day return policy on cars, I would literally be the most hated customer in the area because I would have no shame buying a new one every other month and handing back the keys.

 Over Thanksgiving weekend, I decided to create a challenge to only buy things with only the money I earned online during that 4-day weekend.
 Who the hell works online during those four days?
 It caused me to think more deeply and go seek business.
-I concluded that practically everybody outside of America works on that Thursday and Friday, and so I pinged my Australian and English clients.
+I concluded that practically everybody outside of America works on that Thursday and Friday.
+Ao I pinged my Australian and English clients.

-I managed to secure $1,100 in online income that weekend and felt relieved I could go spend some money on some socks and business shoes.
+I managed to secure $1,100 in online income that weekend.
+Therefore, felt relieved I could go spend some money on some socks and business shoes.
 I mustered up the courage the first week in December to hunt for my favorite Tod's loafers at Barney's.
 They usually run $485 a pair after tax and are never on sale.

 I'm keenly aware that $315 is still a ton of money to spend on shoes.
 However, relative to the income generated during the same period, it's not much.
 If I hadn't made any peripheral money in addition to my day job income, I would definitely not go ahead with the purchase.

 I cannot fight the urge to return the shoes and go find some other sale for a third the price.
 The kicker is that since Thanksgiving weekend, I've done much more online and still can't manage to step outside and scuff the new soles!

 By highlighting my monthly personal credit card expenses, I fear it'll make me want to spend even less.
 I even write posts expounding there's no point making money if you don't spend your money to will myself and others to stop being so frugal.
 For the life of me, I can't break free from my spending habits.